Rjmoodie/yardpass-upgrade/SECTION_8_FILE_ORGANIZATION_GUIDE.md

 ⚠️ File structure still type-first (`src/components/`, `src/pages/`)
 📋 Feature-first migration is next logical step

-The feature-first organization makes YardPass more maintainable as it scales from 10 features to 100+ features. 🚀
+The feature-first organization makes Liventix more maintainable as it scales from 10 features to 100+ features. 🚀